 Return Trip To Algoma

-Our housekeeping cottage at Blue Heron Resort was roomy, super clean and had an amazing screened in porch that would be a real treat for spring visitors to relax bug free after a full day’s fishing.
+Our housekeeping cottage at Blue Heron Resort was roomy, super clean and had an amazing screened-in porch that would be a real treat for spring visitors to relax bug-free after a full day’s fishing.
 At the river, we realized right away that the spring high water levels had not totally receded even this late in the season so the boat launch was still partially underwater.
-Fortunately though, we had no problems getting the big deep V Nitro off that first day or out the last.
-The dock system was perfect with each angler assigned a slip and provided electrical hookup to charge their batteries overnight.
+Fortunately, though, we had no problems getting the big deep V Nitro off that first day or out the last.
+The dock system was perfect with each angler assigned a slip and provided an electrical hookup to charge their batteries overnight.
 After we unloaded all of our gear into the cottage we headed out for a late afternoon fish.

 Our first stop was a large bay in Lake Huron adjacent to the mouth of the Spanish River.
 Although we caught a few smallmouth bass here and there, they were scattered and we really didn’t develop much of a pattern.

-On day three we had determined that our current area would be our first stop bright and early that morning before we would venture out to even more unexplored endless waters of Lake Huron.
-Many areas that we fished reminded us of the limestone-type slabs we’d see on southern Georgian Bay or even northern part of Lake Couchiching.
+On day three we had determined that our current area would be our first stop bright and early that morning before we would venture out to more unexplored endless waters of Lake Huron.
+Many areas that we fished reminded us of the limestone-type slabs we’d see on southern Georgian Bay or even the northern part of Lake Couchiching.
 Like these waters as we travelled further out into Lake Huron, the water took on a magnificent blue hue and was much clearer (thanks to zebra mussels) than near the mouth of the Spanish River.
-We would need to be on guard against those filter feeding zebra mussels and their razor cutting abilities on our 10 lb Suffix Floro leaders so checking them and retying when needed helped us land most fish we hooked into.
+We would need to be on guard against those filter-feeding zebra mussels and their razor-cutting abilities on our 10 lb Suffix Floro leaders so checking them and retying when needed helped us land most fish we hooked into.

 Day four was back to cloudy, drizzle-like conditions but we didn’t let that get us down … this would be our last full day here and we were determined to make the best of it.
-Doug was certain a five pounder was part of his destiny this trip and that today would be his day to make it happen.
-Long story short … not only did he get a five pounder early that morning – but he also got one moments later that was almost 5 ½ !
-These big bass are so slowing growing this far north that the importance of catch and release cannot be overstated, so all of the bass we caught were live released to be enjoyed by other anglers another day.
+Doug was certain a five-pounder was part of his destiny this trip and that today would be his day to make it happen.
+Long story short … not only did he get a five-pounder early that morning – but he also got one moments later that was almost 5 and a half!
+These big bass are so slowly growing this far north that the importance of catch and release cannot be overstated, so all of the bass we caught were live released to be enjoyed by other anglers another day.

-On our last evening we were both exhausted and came back to the cottage in the dark, fired up the BBQ for dinner and were discussing what else to eat.
-Just then we heard a friendly knock at our door and in popped Deborah (who owns the lodge along with husband Cal) carrying a large rolled-up tin foil package of fresh, hot & steaming, homemade onion rings.
-“Cal took some clients out walleye fishing today and they did really well – so we all had a big fish fry but I made far too many onion rings…so here you go fellas!”
+On our last evening, we were both exhausted and came back to the cottage in the dark, fired up the BBQ for dinner and were discussing what else to eat.
+Just then we heard a friendly knock at our door and in popped Deborah (who previously owned the property with her husband, Cal) carrying a large rolled-up tin foil package of fresh, hot & steaming, homemade onion rings.
+“Cal took some clients out walleye fishing today and they did really well – so we all had a big fish fry but I made far too many onion rings…so here you go, fellas!”
 I’ve had good onion rings before…but none have ever come close to those that Deborah made that day.